Hilya: Art form

-Ottomans commissioned scribes to write ḥilān in fine calligraphy and had them decorated with illuminators.
-Serving as a textual textual portraits of prophets, ḥilya panels have decorated homes for centuries.
+Ottomans commissioned scribes to write ḥilān in fine calligraphy and artists to illuminate them.
+Serving as textual portraits of prophets, ḥilya panels have decorated homes for centuries.
 These calligraphic panels were often framed and came to be used as wall decorations in houses, mosques and shrines, fulfilling an equivalent role to that played by images of Jesus in the Christian tradition.
 As symbolic art, they provided an aesthetically pleasing reminder of Muhammad's presence without involving the type of "graven image" unacceptable to most Muslims' sensitivities.
 Although not common, some ḥilān show the influence of Orthodox Christian icon-making because they are made like triptychs with foldable side panels.

-The first recorded instance of Hilye-i Sherif panels is generally believed to have been prepared by the notable scribe Hâfiz Osman (1642–1698).
-He was one of earliest scribes known to make such works, although it has been suggested that another famous scribe, Ahmed Karahisarî (1468–1556), may have created one ḥilya panel about a century before.
+The first recorded instance of Hilye-i Sherif panels is generally believed to have been prepared by the scribe Hâfiz Osman (1642–1698).
+He was one of the earliest known to make such works, although it has been suggested that another famous scribe, Ahmed Karahisarî (1468–1556), may have created one ḥilya panel about a century before.
 Hafız Osman was known to have experimented with pocket ḥilān in his youth, one of these dates from 1668.
 Its text was written in very small naskh script and has dimensions of 22x14 cm.
 It consisted of a description of Mohammad in Arabic, and below that its Turkish translation, written in diagonal, to create a triangular block of text.

 A characteristic feature of the texts shown at the centre of ḥilān is their praise for the beauty of Muhammad's physical appearance and character.
 While containing a verbal description of what Muhammad looked like, a ḥilya leaves picturing Muhammad's appearance to the reader's imagination, in line with the mainly aniconic nature of Islamic art.